Christedge/Uno-Synth-Pro-SysEx/README.md

 # Using Python

 The editor communicates with the synth via traditional [MIDI Sytem exclusive messages](https://en.wikipedia.org/wiki/MIDI#SysEx) which can be used for backup and restore over USB or MIDI cables.
-Python can be used to issue the required SysEx requests via some script.
+To issue the SysEx requests required for backups via the request script in this repository, Mido and [RtMidi](https://github.com/thestk/rtmidi?tab=readme-ov-file) are required:

-## Mido and RtMidi

-mido and python-[rtmidi](https://github.com/thestk/rtmidi?tab=readme-ov-file) need to be installed:

 ```
 pip install mido python-rtmidi
 ```

+The script can request one preset at a time, so you have to pass the preset number (1-256) to the script.
+The synth will answer by dumping the preset.
+Record this dump using the SysEx recording tool of your choice.

 # Remarks